BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 SECTION 4.
 SPECIAL MEETINGS

-Special Meetings may be called by two-thirds (⅔) of the full Steering Committee, or by petition of at least twenty-five percent (25%) of the members of the Local in good standing filed with the Secretary, provided that the date for the Special Meeting called for in the petition is not set sooner than twenty-one (21) or later than sixty (60) days from its filing.
+Special Meetings may be called by two-thirds () of the full Steering Committee, by a Co-Chair of the Steering Committee, or by petition of at least five percent (5%) of the members of the Local in good standing filed with the Secretary.

 SECTION 5.
 QUORUM